weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios copy.rst

 Observing Scenarios
 ===================

-.. admonition:: Overview
+.. dropdown:: Introduction
-   :class: tip

-   Observing scenarios are used to generate quantitative forecasts of gravitational wave (:term:`GW`) network performance by simulating the detection and localization of :term:`GW` events during key science runs :footcite:`2023ApJ...958..158K,2014ApJ...795..105S,2018LRR....21....3A` (e.g., O4, O5).
-   These simulations inform the optimization of observational strategies and the development of future instrumentation, based on population synthesis models and published detector sensitivity data.
+    A robust understanding of the sensitivity, detection efficiency, and localization capabilities of the global gravitational wave detector network is essential for optimizing observational strategies and guiding the development of future telescopes and missions.

-.. dropdown:: Why Observing Scenarios Matter?

-    .. admonition:: Main Purposes
-       :class: important

-        - Quantitative estimation of detection rates and sky localization accuracy for various detector network configurations and observing runs.

-        - Optimization of electromagnetic (EM) follow-up strategies.

-        - Assessment of requirements and trade-offs for future instrumentation and network design.
+    To this end, **observing scenarios**, which simulate the detection and localization of :term:`GW` events, provide realistic forecasts of network performance during key science runs, notably O4 and O5 :footcite:`2023ApJ...958..158K,2014ApJ...795..105S,2018LRR....21....3A`.

-    Recent studies :footcite:`2022ApJ...924...54P,2023ApJ...958..158K` have calibrated these simulations using actual public alerts :footcite:`2023PhRvX..13a1048A`, thereby improving the reliability of forecasts through realistic :term:`SNR` thresholds and advanced search methodologies.
+    Recent scenario studies :footcite:`2022ApJ...924...54P` have been carefully calibrated using public alerts from O3, improving the accuracy of localization by incorporating realistic :term:`SNR` thresholds and single detector search strategies.
-    These developments have enabled population studies, r-process nucleosynthesis analysis, and cosmological parameter inference :footcite:`kiendrebeogo:tel-04796327,2013ApJ...767..124N, 2023ApJ...958..158K`.
+    These efforts have advanced our ability to explore compact object populations, r-process nucleosynthesis, and cosmological measurements :footcite:`kiendrebeogo:tel-04796327,2013ApJ...767..124N,2017ApJ...848L..12A`.

-.. dropdown:: Current GW Network and Run Status

-    .. admonition:: Current Network Status
-       :class: info

-       The O4 observing run began with both LIGO Hanford (:term:`LHO`) and LIGO Livingston (:term:`LLO`) in operation, achieving a :term:`BNS` range of 140–165 Mpc.
+    The O4 observing run began with both LIGO Hanford (:term:`LHO`) and LIGO Livingston (:term:`LLO`) in operation, achieving a binary neutron star (BNS) range of 140–165 Mpc.
     After a commissioning break, Virgo rejoined the network in March 2024 with a BNS range of 55 Mpc, followed later by KAGRA.
 O4 is scheduled to continue until October 7, 2025, marking the first period with all four detectors operating together.
-This configuration significantly enhances both detection rates and localization accuracy for GW events.
+This will significantly enhance both detection rates and localization accuracy for GW events.
     For up-to-date information on detector status and sensitivity, see the `real-time detector status and range page <https://online.ligo.org>`_.

+    To model these capabilities, we simulate realistic astrophysical distributions of mass, spin, and sky locations for :term:`CBC`.
+    The GWTC-3 distribution :footcite:`2022ApJ...931..108F,2023PhRvX..13a1048A` (Power Law + Dip + Break, PDB) serves as the foundation for population generation in these simulations :footcite:`kiendrebeogo:tel-04796327,2023ApJ...958..158K`.

+    This section details the procedure for generating CBC populations from the GWTC-3 distribution and describes the simulation pipeline used to reproduce observing scenarios for the O4, O5 and O6 campaigns of the LIGO-Virgo-KAGRA (LVK) network.

 .. dropdown:: Population Modeling

-    All simulated populations are generated using the GWTC-3 "Power Law + Dip + Break" (PDB) mass distribution :footcite:`2022ApJ...931..108F,2023PhRvX..13a1048A`, which empirically describes the properties of compact binaries detected by the LVK network.

-    **Key characteristics:**
+    The so-called GWTC-3 distribution  provides an empirical description of the compact object population based on the GWTC-3 catalog data.
+    This modeling has the following features:

-    - **Unified mass function:** Describes all CBC systems (:term:`BNS`, :term:`NSBH`, :term:`BBH`) continuously, without explicit subclass boundaries.
+    - **Components**: All CBC systems (:term:`BNS`, :term:`NSBH`, :term:`BBH`) are described by a continuous mass distribution, without prior separation.

-    - **Broken power law with dip:** Incorporates a broken power law and a "dip" to represent the observed mass gap between neutron stars and black holes.
+    - **Distribution shape**: The mass function follows a broken power law, with the possibility of a “dip” in the intermediate region to model a potential mass gap between neutron stars and black holes.

-    - **Tapering:** Cutoff functions at low and high masses reproduce observed behavior at distribution edges.
+    - **Tapering**: Cutoff functions are applied at low and high masses to reproduce the observed behavior at the ends of the distribution.

-    - **Pairing law:** Component masses are paired according to a mass-ratio-dependent prescription, producing physically plausible binaries.
+    - **Pairing function**: Primary and secondary masses for each system are drawn from the distribution and paired via a law depending on the mass ratio, favoring realistic binary formation.

-    - **Spin properties:** Spin magnitudes are drawn from uniform distributions with isotropic orientations, and mass-dependent maximum values (see :footcite:`2016A&A...594A..13P`).
+    - **Spin distribution**: Spin magnitudes are drawn uniformly, and their directions are assumed isotropic.
+Ranges differ depending on the mass of the objects (see :footcite:`2016A&A...594A..13P` for details).

-    This modeling framework is used to generate realistic populations of component masses, spins, and sky locations for all scenario simulations.

 .. dropdown:: Mass Distribution and the Mass Gap